greenarmor/datu/docs/project-progress.md

 This changelog captures notable updates to the DATU repository and documentation hub.
 Add a dated entry whenever meaningful work is merged so contributors can quickly review recent activity.

+## 2025-10-09 – Phase 1 Kickoff with Deferred Mobilization Wrap-up

+- Authorized the consensus network team to begin Phase 1 Stellar fork work while remaining Phase 0 mobilization tasks stay in a tracked backlog.
+- Published guidance in the implementation plan outlining immediate coordination checkpoints so governance, compliance, and tooling owners continue closing their deliverables during the fork.
+- Established a shared risk register to monitor any blockers created by running mobilization and engineering activities in parallel.

 ## 2025-10-08 – Project Mobilization Suggestion Published

 - Documented a mobilization suggestion memo to alert stakeholders about immediate governance and coordination actions for Phase 0.